ajlic24/phase-1-final-project/README.md

 6. In the `My Meals` tab, you can remove recipes you don't want anymore, or favorite recipes you really like
 > Insert gif here

+## Technologies used

+This web app was made using [bootstrap](https://getbootstrap.com/) (a CSS framework) and vanilla JavaSCript.
+For APIs, the [edamam api](https://developer.edamam.com/) was used along with a Heroku-deployed JSON server.